 Hypothesis 1 (H1): The influence of Airbnb announcements on financial markets is more limited in developed markets compared to emerging and frontier markets.

-Hypothesis 2 (H2): Cross-effects stemming from Airbnb announcements are observed in both developed and emerging frontier markets.
+Hypothesis 2 (H2): Cross-effects stemming from Airbnb announcements are observed in both developed and emerging or frontier markets.

-Hypothesis 3 (H3): There exist discernible differences in the impact of trend variables and financial variables on market performance between developed and emerging frontier markets.
+Hypothesis 3 (H3): There exist discernible differences in the impact of trend variables and financial variables on market performance between developed and emerging or frontier markets.

 Data and Empirical Methodology